United Kingdom

 There is a new right for HMRC to request specified transfer pricing documents outside of a transfer pricing enquiry; and the requirement for specified documents to be in the 'power and possession' of a UK entity when they are in the 'power or possession' of another group entity has been removed.

-HMRC is still considering an additional requirement, a 'summary audit trail' (SAT), with the aforementioned regulations providing HMRC with the power to introduce such a requirement.
+HMRC was previously considering an additional requirement, a 'summary audit trail' (SAT), with the aforementioned regulations providing HMRC with the power to introduce such a requirement.
 The SAT would summarise the work undertaken by the taxpayer in arriving at the conclusions in their transfer pricing documentation.
-It has been described as requiring businesses to complete a questionnaire detailing the main actions they have taken in preparing the Local File, A public consultation on this requirement is expected to take place, and any SAT requirement would come into force at a later date.
+It has been described as requiring businesses to complete a questionnaire detailing the main actions they have taken in preparing the Local File.
+A public consultation on this requirement was expected to take place, however, given the areas of further consultation announced in the Autumn Budget 2024 (including the IDS as above) this is now not expected in the near future.

 The newly specified documents would not need to be filed with HMRC as a matter of course but would be required to be provided within 30 days of an HMRC request.
 Penalties would be available to HMRC for failure to comply with the new requirements.